Google Workspace Integration

 Navigate to Account > Admin roles > Create new role

-Provide a suitable name and description
+Provide a name and description

 Under